-Brucellosis is a disease of bacterial origin with negative impact on reproduction performances.
+Brucellosis is a disease of bacterial origin with negative impact on reproduction performance.
 It causes testes inflammation and abortions.
 It is a zoonotic disease.

 The bacteria can survive outside the pig during long periods of time, particularly at freezing or near freezing temperatures.

 When a sow gets infected, the organism establishes in the placenta, causing inflammation and ultimately abortion.
 B. suis infects the testicles and the accessory reproductive glands, and can be excreted in semen.